Can CBD Help With Panic Attacks

 Just the expectation of pain causes our pain system to signal.

-Expectation of bad events hurts!
+The expectation of bad events hurts!

 So much so that we'll take electric shots earlier to get them over with: